 Usually, we all search for a lot of information on the internet, don’t we?
 If we don’t get the required results, then we stop.
 But have you ever thought about what rests in those page results?
 “Information”!
 And we can get this free information using various tools.
 Certainly, tools play a major role in today’s world, but without understanding the proper usage of a tool will leave you helpless.

 Let’s explore the wide range of OSINT Tools in this article.
 But before diving into the tools, it’s necessary to know what is open-source intelligence and how it can be helpful for us.

-OSINT (Open Source Intelligence) is referred to as the process of collecting raw data legally from the public sources over the internet, analyzing it, and using it in a raw intelligence context.
+OSINT (Open Source Intelligence) is referred to as the process of collecting raw data legally from public sources over the internet, analyzing it, and using it in a raw intelligence context.
 Link crawling search engines often miss this data.
 But, there is a plethora of data available on the internet, so scouring all that is not possible.
 So, here comes Open Source Intelligence tools and techniques that dive deeper into the internet than a simple search on any search engine and collect data from numerous sources and scatter the open-source data conveniently in a matter of minutes.
 So, let’s take a look at some of the best open-source intelligence tools that have managed to make a splash recently.

 Here is the list of OSINT - open-source intelligence tools according to popular search engines

 Maltego is developed by Paterva and is also a part of the Kali Linux bundle.
 It helps to perform significant reconnaissance of any target using built-in transforms.
 You should register on the Paterva site for using Maltego, and it is free of cost.
 After registering, you can use this tool to design and build effective digital footprints of the specific target.